The Open Polymers 2026 (OPoly26) Dataset and Evaluations: Open Polymers 2026 Dataset

 \subsection{\op{} Training, Validation, and Test Splits}

-\op{} is divided into consistent training, validation, and test splits consisting of 6,099,878, 210,924, and 259,740 polymer substructures, respectively, based on the atomic composition of each datapoint.
-As an additional out-of-distribution (OOD) test split, we use the \textbf{DFTB} generated structures as detailed in Section \ref{sec:app:dftb}.
-Notably, this DFTB test split is OOD with respect to the main train split in terms of both the simulation method used and the temperature of the simulations (600~K).
-We perform an additional OOD test evaluation on a \textbf{Si-polymers} dataset of silicone polymers undergoing radiation-induced degradation processes.\cite{kroonblawd_polymer_2022} While this Si-polymers test set cannot be used with MLIP models trained on \op{} alone, as there is no silicon in the training data, it can be used with models trained on OMol25 or on both \op{} and OMol25.
+\op{} is divided into consistent training, validation, and test splits consisting of 5,902,827, 201,865, and 248,391 polymer substructures, respectively, based on the atomic composition of each datapoint.
+In other words, a composition which appears in one split does not appear in either of the other two.
+We further construct two additional out-of-distribution (OOD) test sets.
+One uses DFTB generated structures as detailed in Appendix \ref{sec:app:dftb}.
+Notably, this DFTB test set is OOD with respect to train/validation/test splits in terms of both the simulation method used and the temperature of the simulations (600~K).
+Another OOD test set is derived from a dataset of silicone polymers undergoing radiation-induced degradation processes \cite{kroonblawd_polymer_2022}.
+While this Si-polymers test set cannot be used with MLIP models trained on \op{} alone, as there is no silicon in the training data, it can be used with models trained on OMol25 or on both \op{} and OMol25.